-As with getting weighed and measured frequently as you start, we are also going to track your fitness results as you start on The 28 Day "Follow The Darn Instructions".
-No matter what fitness level you are at right now, this will help by giving you a starting point along with added motivation as you progress because you can see some tangible results.
+As with getting weighed and measured frequently as you start, we are also going to track your fitness results as you start on The Get You In Shape Online PT.
+No matter what fitness level you are at right now, this will help by giving you a starting point, along with added motivation as you progress because you can see some tangible results.

 There are many types of testing to measure fitness levels.
 We have just picked four to begin with.
-You will need a stopwatch for the fitness test and measure out a mile.
+You will need a stopwatch and will need to measure out a mile for the fitness test.